django-fluent/django-fluent-dashboard/docs/index.rst

 The `django-admin-tools` provides a default mechanism to replace the standard Django admin homepage with a widget based dashboard.
-The ``fluent_dashboard`` module extends this, by providing additional widgets (called "modules") which can be displayed at the homepage.
+The ``fluent_dashboard`` module extends this, by providing additional widgets (called "modules") such as:

+* a "icon list" module for the admin homepage.
+* a "welcome" module for the admin homepage.
+* a configurable module layout for the admin homepage, through ``settings.py``.
+* a "return to site" link.

 Contents: